orontee/argosir/README.rst

 One must first stop the service if installed::

-  sudo systemctl stop ir-event-listening
+  argosir$ sudo systemctl stop ir-event-listening

 Then simply::

-  sudo ./argosir --debug
+  argosir$ sudo ./argosir --debug

 For a list of supported command line arguments and defaults::

-  ./argosir --help
+  argosir$ ./argosir --help